RishavMz/ImageToPDF/README.md

     3. Run the convert.py file To collect images from images from IMAGES folder and convert it to docx file.
             Then the application promts the user .
+        Note : The file would take some time to load images folder/
     4. If you want to have a look at the docx file before conversion to pdf format, then press any key other than 1 and press enter.
             Search the file by name given earlier and view it in any text editor.